Nordhorn: Religion

 At the time of Secularization by the Reichsdeputationshauptschluss, the monastery at Frenswegen was abolished.
-The year 1824 was an important one for the Augustinian community: the county, which for centuries had belonged to either the Bishopric of Utrecht or the Bishopric of Münster, was assigned to the Diocese of Osnabrück, while the community itself was raised to parish.
+The year 1824 was an important one for the Augustinian community: the county, which for centuries had belonged to either the Bishopric of Utrecht or the Bishopric of Münster, was assigned to the Diocese of Osnabrück, while the community itself was raised to the parish.
 The first minister was the Augustinian Canon Johann B. Cordes, who had been overseeing the community since 1810.

 In 1826, the castle was converted into a church.
 In the late 19th century, the community grew very quickly; so plans were made to build a new, big church on the castle square on the Vechte.
 The castle was torn down.
-Models for the new church were found in Italy by the architect Keith from Hamburg, for instance the Pantheon in Rome or the San Giorgio in Venice.
+Models for the new church were found in Italy by the architect Keith from Hamburg, for instance, the Pantheon in Rome or the San Giorgio in Venice.
 The church's footprint is octagonal.
 From 1911 to 1913, the building work was finished and the church's consecration was celebrated.
 The steeple was built together with the church.
 To offset any influence that the tower might have on the impression that the dome was meant to give, the tower stands somewhat to the side.
 A two-story arcade joins the steeple to the church.
-It is 45 m high and houses four bells.
+It is 45m high and houses four bells.
 The church's dome – a peculiarity in northern Germany – shapes Nordhorn's skyline.
 Over the massive iron-concrete dome arches a wooden, copper-covered outer dome, crowned with a lantern.
-Its total height is 35 m.
+Its total height is 35m.

 Nordhorn's Lutheran Christians were first served from Lingen, and then from Bentheim.
 Once they had established their own parish, the Kreuzkirche ("Cross Church") was built in 1929 and 1930.
-Today roughly 20% of Nordhorners count themselves as Lutherans.
+Today, roughly 20% of Nordhorners count themselves as Lutherans.
 There are three Lutheran churches.

-All together, there are twelve Houses of God available in Nordhorn, seven of which have been built since the Second World War.
+Altogether, there are twelve Houses of God available in Nordhorn, seven of which have been built since the Second World War.

 Nordhorn's synagogue was destroyed on Kristallnacht (9 November 1938).
 The town's Jews either emigrated or were deported and murdered, an event now marked by a memorial.

 Population

-Nordhorn has 53,608 inhabitants (as of 31 December 2006) in an area of 149.64 km2, making the population density 358 to a square kilometre.
+Nordhorn has 53,608 inhabitants (as of 31 December 2006) in an area of 149.64 km2, making the population density 358 per square kilometre.

 Evangelical-Reformed Christians account for 28.14% of the population, while Lutherans account for 21.05% and Roman Catholics for 29.19%.
 Another 21.64% either are not members of any faith or adhere to other faiths.